 How to Use In-Person and Remote Learning Resources to Support Collaboration

 Bringing stakeholders together frequently helps maintain their engagement in an initiative.
 For one, it gives everyone great insight into what different teams have been working on recently and lets folks “steal shamelessly” from those who are having success.
 Especially for in-person meetings, it is an opportunity for participants to get to know and meet one another.
-Sometimes people actually meet in person for the first time at these type of events.
+Sometimes team members actually meet in person for the first time at these type of events.

 Here are a few techniques NICHQ uses to further learning, participation and collaboration for both in-person and remote participants:

 - Prework – Inviting them to prepare in advance of the meeting can help them get the most out of the learning session.
 Send a list of prework activities, including required or optional readings, Storyboard preparation, and, if appropriate, suggest they invite partners to join in-person or virtually.

 - Livestreaming – Expert presentations and panels tend to be fruitful parts of large meetings.
 By livestreaming sessions, remote participants will be able to learn the same lessons as their in-person peers.
 Even in cases when they can’t ask questions or interact with speakers, remote participants get to listen to whole discussions as they happen.
 Be sure to have a promotion strategy for the livestreaming so that participants know they’re available.
 Even a reminder in a regular newsletter can help ensure that people access them later.